 David Plath, Development Director – David has more than 20 years of fundraising and marketing experience for nonprofit organizations across the country, including the American Red Cross, Gilda’s Club South Florida, ArtServe.
 While at the the Omega Institute for Holistic Studies in New York state, he was instrumental in raising awareness, securing campaign funds, and developing the inaugural collection for the Ram Dass Library.

-Outside of his duties with EATSF, David is active in Broward County as a Leadership Broward alumni and has served as co-chair for their 2016 Culture Arts & Recreation Day.
-He has been a past judge for the Silver Knight awards and serves on the AFP National Philanthropy Day committee.
-He is also an accomplished photographer, showing his work in galleries throughout South Florida.
+Outside of his duties with EATSF, David is active in Broward County as a member of the Children’s Services Council Special Needs Advisory Coalition (SNAC), and currently chairs the Coral Springs Coconut Creek Regional Chamber of Commerce Network for Good committee.
+He is a Leadership Broward alumni and has served as co-chair for their 2016 Culture Arts & Recreation Day.
+He has been a past judge for the Silver Knight awards and has served on the AFP National Philanthropy Day committee.
+David is also an accomplished photographer, showing his work in galleries throughout South Florida.